wdi-sf-july/validation_tests/readme.md

           def no_instructors
             INSTRUCTORS.each do |teacher|
               if teacher[:first_name] == first_name and teacher[:last_name] == last_name
-                errors.add(:username, "This is a restricted instructor name") end
+                errors.add(:first_name, :last_name, "This is a restricted instructor name") end
             end
           end